SOFREP (Special Operations Forces Report)

 What is our political perspective?

-We are centrists, and believe that genuine solutions require realism and pragmatism, not a fixed or emotional viewpoint.
+We are centrists.
+We believe that genuine solutions require realism and pragmatism, not a fixed or emotional viewpoint.

 John F. Kennedy said it best: “Idealism without illusions.”